-The UK Government, with strong support from the NCSC, should work with the private sector to develop sector-specific Quantum Safe roadmaps.
+The UK Government, with support from the NCSC, should work with the private sector to develop sectoral-specific Quantum Safe roadmaps.
 This process should begin with the 13 areas of critical national infrastructure (including finance).
-Development of these roadmaps must include sector-wide groups, trade associations, regulated firms and regulators to develop a coordinated approach and define key milestones to on the journey to Quantum Safe.
+Development of these roadmaps must involve trade associations, regulated firms, regulators and other key stakeholders to ensure a coordinated, effective approach.